Fedir Danylak: Barvinok

-These results were achieved through the combined efforts of Danylak and the dancers' parents.
 In 2000, the group made its first trip to Ukraine.
 The visit concluded with a first-place award at the International Ukrainian Dance Competition in Yalta.
-Participation in numerous festivals and formal events contributed to the school's growing popularity.
-When Danylak began, the school had just over one hundred students.
-By the 2009–2010 academic year, enrollment had increased to more than four hundred dancers.
-Despite this success, further goals remained, and Danylak continued his work with dedication.
+The ensemble participated in numerous festivals and formal events during this period.
+When Danylak began, the school had around 100 students.
+By the 2009–2010 academic year, enrolment had increased to around 400 dancers.
 In 2004, the group's second trip to Ukraine took place.
-They performed in Kharkiv during the city's 350th anniversary celebrations and for large audiences on Ukraine's Independence Day.
+They performed in Kharkiv during the city's 350th anniversary celebrations and for audiences on Ukraine's Independence Day.